It's Your Choice 2018

-The It's Your Choice Open Enrollment period is the annual opportunity for eligible employees and annuitants to select one of the many health plans offered by the State of Wisconsin Group Health Insurance Program.
+The It's Your Choice open enrollment period is the annual opportunity for eligible employees, currently insured retirees and currently insured continuants and retirees to select one of the many health plans offered by the State of Wisconsin Group Health Insurance Program.

 The following list contains some of the most commonly asked questions about the enrollment period.
 You can also find information about key terms in the definitions section.

-The It's Your Choice Open Enrollment period is an opportunity to change health plans, change from family to single coverage, enroll if you had previously deferred coverage, cancel your coverage or cancel the coverage for your adult dependent child.
-It is offered only to employees, annuitants and surviving spouses and dependents who are eligible under the State of Wisconsin Group Health Insurance Program.
+The It's Your Choice open enrollment period is an opportunity to change health plans, change from family to individual coverage, enroll if you had previously deferred coverage, cancel your coverage or cancel the coverage for your adult dependent child.
+It is offered only to employees, retirees, continuants and surviving spouses and dependents who are eligible under the State of Wisconsin Group Health Insurance Program.
 Changes made become effective January first of the following year

 Making Changes During It's Your Choice Open Enrollment

-If you decide to change to a different health plan, you are encouraged to make changes online using the myETF Benefits website, or you may submit a paper application using the following instructions:
+If you decide to change to a different health plan, you are encouraged to make changes online using your employer's electronic enrollment system or the myETF Benefits website, or you may submit a paper application using the following instructions:

 Active employees** may get an application online or receive paper applications from your benefits/payroll/personnel office to complete and return to that office.

-Annuitants and continuants may get an application online, or contact ETF for a copy, and submit it to ETF.
+Retirees and continuants may get an application online, or contact ETF for a copy and submit it to ETF.